gaweee/n8n-nodes-s3cache/README.md

 ## Testing

 1. Run `npm run build` to refresh the compiled `dist` bundle so tests can import the latest helpers.
 2. Execute `npm test` to run the lightweight Node test suite (no extra dependencies required).

-The tests cover path canonicalization, response buffering, and TTL freshness checks so regressions in those areas are caught early.
+The suite covers path canonicalization, response buffering, and TTL freshness checks so regressions in those areas are caught early.
+3. (Optional) Import the sample workflow from [`examples/cache-demo.workflow.json`](examples/cache-demo.workflow.json) into n8n.
+Set your S3 credentials on the Store/Check nodes, then run the workflow twice:
+   - Run 1: You should see the miss branch populate and store the computed payload.
+   - Run 2: The hit branch should fire immediately, proving the cache is being used.

+> Tip: the example workflow mirrors the recommended production pattern—Check node upfront, miss branch recomputes data and passes through the Store node before rejoining the main path.

 ---